 Houston and Southern Miss broke at least eight school records between them: Smith’s rushing and total touchdown marks, the most points scored by a UH player, the longest punt return in UH history, most passing yards for Southern Miss, most receptions and receiving yards for USM WR Kendrick Lee (10 catches, 260 yards), and most total points in a game for USM.

 All four UH records set that day still stand 25 years later.

 The Cougars were in a prime position to win C-USA after the victory but needed to beat Louisville.
 UH hosted the Cardinals the following week at the Astrodome and jumped out to a 31-0 halftime lead before cruising to an easy win.
 Houston finished their first season in Conference USA with a 4-1 league record, tying USM.
 The Cougars won the league and accepted the Liberty Bowl invite based on the head-to-head win.

 The ’96 Southern Miss game was UH’s first real Homecoming, meaning the first held on-campus at the University of Houston.
-UH has played every Homecoming on campus since then, except in 2013, when TDECU was being built.
+UH has played every Homecoming on campus since then, except in 2013, when TDECU was under construction.